Combatting Shortages of Educators Serving Students With Disabilities

 Learn how to address the educator shortage by developing an interstate compact agreement, providing support for the Praxis and State Content Exams, supporting credential flexibilities, developing a supply and demand data collection system, teacher compensation options, and more.

-**Please note, there are two sessions for which some of the details are still being worked out.
+**Please note, there is one session with details still being worked out.
 These will be added once confirmed:

 - Was the Money Well Spent?
 Determining the Return on Investment on Efforts to Strengthen and Diversify the Educator Workforce | Date, time, and speakers TBA